CNN Philippines: Closure

 On January 31, 2024, CNN Philippines quietly signed-off for the last time after their final interstitial A Moment of Serenity was played.
 Its last program aired was an episode of Building Bridges.
 On the same hour, all digital platforms of CNN Philippines were permanently deactivated.

-On February 1, 2024, TV5 Network formally launched RPTV as the channel's replacement, with programming of TV5 and One PH, as well as re-runs of Nine Media's current affairs programs, carried over onto the new channel.

 Post-closure, NewsWatch Plus

+On February 1, 2024, the channel relaunched as RPTV, with programming of TV5 and One PH, as well as re-runs of Nine Media's current affairs programs, carried over onto the new channel.
+The channel is a joint venture between Nine Media and TV5 Network, became the content providers of RPN.
+This includes TV5 programming like Eat Bulaga! (which is also one of the RPN's original programming) and selected PBA games (who's two previously aired on RPTV's predecessor, CNN Philippines) and news and current affairs outsourced from News5, TV5 news division, acquiring the former assets of Nine Media's news department.

 On June 7, 2024, several news anchors and reporters from CNN Philippines officially announced the launch of NewsWatch Plus, a digital multicasting news service operated by Broadreach Media Holdings.
 This media investment firm, which owns Nine Media Corporation, took over the assets and operations of CNN Philippines following its closure.
 NewsWatch Plus was designed as a revival of RPN's flagship newscast, NewsWatch.
 It was first launched online on July 1, 2024, through the YouTube channel previously branded as CNN Philippines.
 Its programming block later premiered on August 12, 2024, on Aliw Channel 23.

-Several personalities and remaining staff who were not part of its successor outlet either have an undisclosed status or have transferred to different news organizations, such as MediaQuest's news divisions (including News5 whose currently supply most of news and current affairs content for RPTV as part of wider blocktime agreement between TV5 and RPN; and Cignal news channels), ABS-CBN News (which took over the CNN Philippines' role of supplying news content for AMBS' All TV since April 15, 2024), GMA Integrated News and Public Affairs, RPN's part owner the Government of the Philippines (through Presidential Communications Office), and Prage's newly launched Bilyonaryo News Channel.
+Several personalities and remaining staff who were not part of its successor outlet either have an undisclosed status or have transferred to different news organizations, such as MediaQuest's news divisions (including News5 whose currently supply most of news and current affairs content for RPTV as part of wider content partnership agreement between TV5 and RPN; and Cignal news channels (One News, One PH, True TV)), ABS-CBN News (which took over the CNN Philippines' role of supplying news content for AMBS' All TV since April 15, 2024), GMA News, RPN's part owner the Government of the Philippines (through Presidential Communications Office (the same network's parent company)), and Prage's newly launched Bilyonaryo News Channel.